kwabenasapong/openpldoc/manual/source/installation.rst

   user@ubuntu:~$ sudo apt-get install openlp

-OpenLP should now be avaialable in your desktops menu system, but if you wish to run OpenLP from the command line type::
+OpenLP should now be available in your desktops menu system, but if you wish to run OpenLP from the command line type::

   user@ubuntu:~$ openlp